Dabz/kafka-security-playbook/apache-kafka-with-zk3.5-and-tls/README.md

 As of today, this only covers using Zookeeper 3.5.5 with the upcoming Apache Kafka 2.4 version.
 Using it in earlier versions is not properly tested.

+## Run the playbook.

+To run the playbook you need installed in your machine, docker, docker-compose.

+The playbook can be started by running the _$> ./up_ script.

 ### Configuration on Apache ZooKeeper

 Required environment variables: